Shigenori Soejima: Early life

+Atlus

-His first job at Atlus was creating sprite stamps for Atlus and Sega's Purikura Photo Booth.
-The project was not a great success, and Soejima's next several projects involved minor work under Kaneko.
+He was hired by Atlus upon graduation after impressing Kazuma Kaneko, the studio's art director, during an interview.
+His first job at Atlus was creating pixel art for Purikura Photo Booth.
+Soejima's next several projects involved minor work under Kaneko.
 In this capacity, he worked on Shin Megami Tensei: Devil Summoner, Revelations: Persona and Kartia: The Word of Fate, alongside minor roles in overseeing the PlayStation ports of the first three Shin Megami Tensei games.
 He acted as sub-character designer for Devil Summoner: Soul Hackers, the Persona 2 games Innocent Sin and Eternal Punishment, and was involved in graphics work on Shin Megami Tensei: Nocturne.
 His first job as art director and character designer was on Atlus' PlayStation 2 strategy game Stella Deus: The Gate of Eternity.
 Having eagerly pursued the job after hearing about it from rumors within the company, he was initially overwhelmed as he had a large amount of work to do on the title and had yet to refine his drawing style.
 By looking back at the days when he drew for fun, he managed to establish his drawing style.

 For Persona 3, Kaneko put Soejima in charge of art direction for the Persona series, as Kaneko wanted Soejima to grow as a designer.
-In a later interview, Soejima said that while he respected and admired Kaneko, he never consciously imitated the latter's work, and eventually settled into the role of pleasing the fans of the Persona series, approaching character designs with the idea of creating something new rather than referring back to Kaneko's work.
+In a later interview, Soejima said that while he respected and admired Kaneko, he never consciously imitated the latter's work, and eventually settled into the role of pleasing the fans of the Persona series, approaching character design with the idea of creating something new rather than referring back to Kaneko's work.
 Soejima felt a degree of pressure when designing the characters as he did not want to disappoint the series' fanbase.
 The goal was to make Megami Tensei fans feel gratified that they had supported the Persona series.
 Soejima returned to design the character Metis for Persona 3 FES.
-He returned in these roles for the future console and portable Persona games, as well as the 2011 video game Catherine.
-Soejima will also contribute to the upcoming Project Re Fantasy.
+He returned in these roles for the several Persona spin-off games, as well as Catherine (2011) and Metaphor: ReFantazio (2024).